-JonBenet Ramsey was 6-years old when she was found murdered in the basement of her Boulder, Colorado home on the day after Christmas.
+JonBenet Ramsey was only 6-years old when she was found murdered in the basement of her Boulder, Colorado home.
+It was the day after Christmas.
 Twenty-two years later, her murder remains unsolved.
 The reason why there has been no conviction in this case could be attributed to mistakes made by the Boulder Police Department right from the beginning of their investigation and to what many people define as a lack of cooperation by JonBenet’s parents, John and Patsy Ramsey.

 There are only two possible answers to what happened that night.
 One is that an intruder crept into the house, killed JonBenét in a botched kidnapping attempt while the family slept, then took off, leaving behind a three-page ransom note.
 The other possibility is that she was killed by a family member.
 In going over the physical and circumstantial evidence in the case, we’ll address the mistakes in the police investigation that have hindered a conviction and allowed a child killer to remain free before we examine the theories of what actually happened in the Ramsey house that night.